Dongjiang Lake: Dongjiang white-water rafting

 Dongjiang White-Water Rafting is one of the national 5A tourist attractions—the highest level of Tourist Attraction Rating Categories of China.
 The rafting area is located in the region of Zheshui River which belongs to the upstream of Dongjiang Lake.
 Dongjiang white-water rafting is not only famous for its plenty of shoals, rapids and high drop, but also known for its strange stones, vegetation diversity along the river banks.
 So people can experience an feeling of thrill.
 However, many accidents also happened over the past years.
 Sometimes the boats will capsize because of the rapids.
 From the time when this program was opened in 1995, roughly speaking, it was reported by totally about 100 TVs such as CCTV-1 and CCTV-4, newspapers and magazines.
 And also, it is also confirmed as the training and competition location for white-water rafting.

 Hougu Mountain waterfalls

 The waterfalls are situated on the southwest of the dam and are composed by two waterfalls which are a hundred meters apart.
-The rainfall in the west is about 20 meters high while the other in the south is more than 200 meter.
+The rainfall in the west is about 20 meters high while the other in the south is more than 200 meters.